-- The purpose of the HREB is to protect the rights and welfare of human participants participating in health research. - The HREB will review and oversee health research to ensure that it meets ethical principles and complies with all applicable legislation, regulations and guidelines pertaining to human participant protection including, but not limited to, the Health Research Ethics Authority Act1, the Tri-Council Policy Statement: Ethical Conduct for Research Involving Humans (TCPS)2, Health Canada's Food and Drug Act3, the International Council on Harmonization Good Clinical Practice: Consolidated Guidelines4, the Declaration of Helsinki: Ethical Principles for Medical Research Involving Human Subjects5, and where applicable, U.S. Federal Regulations6.
+- The purpose of the HREB is to protect the rights and welfare of human participants participating in health research. - The HREB reviews and oversees health research to ensure that it meets ethical principles and complies with all applicable regulations and guidelines pertaining to human participant protection. - The HREB will review and oversee health research to ensure that it meets ethical principles and complies with all applicable legislation, regulations and guidelines pertaining to human participant protection including, but not limited to, the Health Research Ethics Authority Act, the Tri-Council Policy Statement: Ethical Conduct for Research Involving Humans (TCPS), Health Canada's Food and Drug Act, the International Council on Harmonization Good Clinical Practice: Consolidated Guidelines, the Declaration of Helsinki: Ethical Principles for Medical Research Involving Human Subjects, and where applicable, U.S. Federal Regulations.